-Katharina Dolezal works at the European centre for the World Health Organisation in Demark, supporting public awareness campaigns to reduce the spread of preventable disease.
+Katharina Dolezal works at the European Regional Office of the World Health Organisation in Demark, supporting countries in their efforts to increase vaccination uptake and to reduce the spread of vaccine-preventable diseases.

 Raised in Austria, Katharina spent a year at Round Square school, Cobham Hall, in England, an experience she cites as inspiring a love of learning and providing her with an international grounding.
-These foundations have served her well throughout her global public health career, which has seen her debating drug policies at the United Nations and researching prevention methods for HIV/AIDS in Brazil.
+These foundations have served her well throughout her global public health career, which has seen her debating drug policies at the United Nations Office on Drugs and Crime and researching prevention methods for the HIV/AIDS programme of the UN (UNAIDS) in Brazil.

 Katharina describes her year at Cobham as life-changing, and the start of her “international career”.
 She recalls that in choosing a school, the opportunity to be involved in the Round Square international community appealed to her and her parents.

-Recalling the experience of stepping outside her comfort zone at the 2006 Round Square International Conference, where she gave a presentation on the holocaust, she says: “Being Jewish myself and growing up in Austria, it was a topic that I had learned a lot about, but it was a challenging and distressing subject to talk to others about”.
+Recalling the experience of stepping outside her comfort zone at the 2006 Round Square International Conference, where she attended a meeting of holocaust survivors, she says: “Being Jewish myself and growing up in Austria, it was a topic that I had learned a lot about, but it was a challenging and distressing subject to talk to others about”.
 Katharina also credits the RSIC, and the opportunity it provided to meet young people from around the world, for encouraging her to be “more open-minded and conscious of other cultures”.